Gugu Liberato

 Antônio Augusto de Moraes Liberato (10 April 1959 – 21 November 2019), better known as Gugu Liberato or simply Gugu, was a Brazilian television presenter, entrepreneur, actor and singer.
-He is regarded as one of the most famous entertainers in the history of Brazilian television, standing next to names like Fausto Silva, Silvio Santos, Hebe Camargo and Xuxa Meneghel.
+He is regarded as one of the most famous entertainers in the history of Brazilian television, standing next to names like Faustão, Silvio Santos, Hebe Camargo and Xuxa.
 His rise to fame began in 1982 when he began co-hosting the Saturday night show Viva a Noite.

 Early life

 Liberato was born in São Paulo, Brazil, the son of Portuguese immigrants.
 He used to write letters to Silvio Santos (who later hired him) suggesting ideas for programs.
 He started on television at age 14 as program production assistant on Domingo no Parque (Sunday at the Park), presented by Silvio Santos on SBT.